cloudevents/spec/http-transport-binding.md

 #### 3.1.3.
 Metadata Headers

-All [CloudEvents][ce] attributes with exception of `datacontenttype`, `datacontentencoding`, and `data` MUST be individually mapped to and from distinct HTTP message headers, with exceptions noted below.
+All [CloudEvents][ce] attributes with exception of `datacontenttype`, and `data` MUST be individually mapped to and from distinct HTTP message headers, with exceptions noted below.

 CloudEvents extensions that define their own attributes MAY define a diverging mapping to HTTP headers for those attributes, especially if specific attributes